 Find numerous Gynaecologists in India from the comfort of your home on Lybrate.com.
-You will find Gynaecologists with more than 30 years of experience on Lybrate.com.
+You will find Gynaecologists with more than 34 years of experience on Lybrate.com.
 You can find Gynaecologists online in Mumbai and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Deepti

 Management of Abortion